li-haoyang1/CrowdOS-2024/README.md

 ## Installation and Getting Started

-CrowdOS are available on Maven Central.
+123CrowdOS are available on Maven Central.

 If you use Maven or Gradle, add a dependency with following coordinates to your build script:
 ```xml